DavidDTessier/isc2-certifications/Certified Information Systems Security Professional/Domain 1 - Security and Risk Management.md

             * should be mindful to gather as much information from all part of the organization that may not be part of the BCP team in order to not miss any critical functions
             * this process identifies business process priorities from a qualitative approach
             * team should then create a list of organization assets and assign an asset value (AV) in monetary terms
+            * then define the **_Maximum tolerable downtime (MTD)_**
+              * aka **_maximum tolerable outage (MTO)_**
-            * then define what is the _maximum tolerable downtime (MTD)_, sometimes known as _maximum tolerable outage (MTO)_, which is the max length of time that each business function can tolerate a disruption before suffering irreparable harm
+              * the max length of time that each business function can tolerate a disruption before suffering irreparable harm
               * the MTD for critical business functions should be lower than the MTD for activities not identified as critical
+            * then define the **_Maximum Acceptable Outage (MAO)_**
+              * total length of time a critical business function can be unavailable
+            * define the **_Recovery Time Objective (RTO)_**
-            * define the _recovery time objective (RTO)_ for each business function is the amount of time in which you think you can feasibly recover the function in the event of a disruption
+              * defined for each business function
+              * the amount of time in which you think you can feasibly recover the function in the event of a disruption
               * closely related to the MTD, the RTO should be less then the MTD
+            * define the **_Recovery Point Objective (RPO)_**
+              * defined for each business function
-            * define the _recovery point objective (RPO)_ which is the amount of data loss that is acceptable and defines the point in time before the incident where the organization should be able to recover data
+              * the amount of data loss that is acceptable and defines the point in time before the incident where the organization should be able to recover data
               * example a database transaction log is backed up every 15 mins, therefore the RPO would be 15 mins
             * once the MTD, RTO, and RPO are defined you can then start designing and planning the procedures necessary to accomplish the recover tasks
         2. **Risk identification**
             * risk occurs when an asset has a vulnerability and a threat exists that might exploit that vulnerability